-If storm water discharges associated with industrial activity commingle with process or nonprocess water, then where practicable permittees must attempt to sample the storm water discharge before it mixes with the nonstorm water discharge.
+If storm water discharges associated with industrial activity commingle with process or non-process water, then where practicable permittees must attempt to sample the storm water discharges before it mixes with the nonstorm water discharge.

 e.
 Representative Discharge.
 When a facility has two or more outfalls that, based on a consideration of industrial activity, significant materials, and management practices and activities within the area drained by the outfall, the permittee reasonably believes discharge substantially identical effluents, the permittee may test the effluent of one of such outfalls and report that the quantitative data also applies to the substantially identical outfall(s) provided that the permittee includes in the storm water pollution prevention plan a description of the location of the outfalls and explains in detail why the outfalls are expected to discharge substantially identical effluent.
-In addition, for each outfall that the permittee believes is representative, an estimate of the size of the drainage area (in square feet) and an estimate of the runoff coefficient of the drainage area (e.g., low (under 40 percent), medium (40 to 65 percent), or high (above 65 percent)) shall be provided in the plan.
+In addition, for each outfall that the permittee believes is representative, an estimate of the size of the drainage area (in square feet) and an estimate of the runoff coefficient of the drainage area [e.g., low (under 40 percent), medium (40 to 65 percent), or high (above 65 percent)] shall be provided in the plan.

 f.
 Quarterly Visual Examination of Storm Water Quality.
-Quarterly visual examinations of storm water discharges from each outfall are required.
-Note that this requirement applies to all facilities and not just those subject to the analytical monitoring requirements under Part VI.E.7. of this fact sheet.
+Quarterly visual examinations of storm water discharges from each outfall are required at TSDFs.
 The examination must be of a grab sample collected from each storm water outfall.
 The examination of storm water grab samples shall include any observations of color, odor, clarity, floating solids, settled solids, suspended solids, foam, oil sheen, or other obvious indicators of storm water pollution.
 The examination must be conducted in a well lit area.
 No analytical tests are required to be performed on these samples.

-The examination must be made at least once every 3 months (January through March, April through June, July through September, and October through December) during permit coverage.
-Examinations shall be made during daylight unless there is insufficient rainfall or snow-melt to produce runoff.
+The examination must be made at least once in each of the following designated periods: January through March; April through June; July through September; and October through December, during daylight unless there is insufficient rainfall or snow-melt to runoff.
 Whenever practicable, the same individual should carry out the collection and examination of discharges throughout the life of the permit to ensure the greatest degree of consistency possible.
-Grab samples shall be collected within the first 30 minutes (or as soon thereafter as practical, but not to exceed 60 minutes) of when the runoff begins discharging.
+Grab samples shall be collected within the first 30 minutes (or as soon thereafter as practical, but not to exceed 1 hour) of when the runoff begins discharging.
 Reports of the visual examination include: the examination date and time, examination personnel, visual quality of the storm water discharge, and probable sources of any observed storm water contamination.
 The visual examination reports must be maintained onsite with the pollution prevention plan.